DA case: Ex-DPIIT Secretary Ramesh Abhishek admits to crores of income post-retirement to Lokpal CanIndia News

 Based on a complaint filed with it against the former IAS officer for owning assets disproportionate to his known source of income, the Lokpal has already directed the Enforcement Directorate (ED) to probe the matter and submit the report.

 In a clear case of quid pro quo, post his retirement, these companies now feature as his clients and contribute to his income of over Rs 2.7 crore in the financial years 2020-21 and 2022-23.
-Interestingly, two of the clients Lulu International Shopping Mall Pvt Ltd and PAGAC III Holding IV (HK) Limited featured in the notorious Panama Papers.
+Interestingly, two of the clients, Lulu International Shopping Mall Pvt Ltd and PAGAC III Holding IV (HK) Ltd featured in the notorious Panama Papers.

 In its recent order directing the ED to probe the complaint, the Lokpal said: “In view of the above facts and circumstances, we cannot be a mute spectator to these allegations relating to corruption which should be dealt with strictly.
 More so when substantial parts of information furnished by the complainant have been admitted by the public servant (Ramesh Abhishek) in his affidavits.
 We, therefore, refer the matter to the ED along with all papers relating to this complaint.”